evanlouie/gitops-promotion-workflow/README.md

 The proposed workflow aims to solve the problem outlined while:

 - Minimizing the amount of state which the CI system has to keep track of.
   - The proposed workflow holds **no** state in the CI system.
-Using only GitHub events.
+Using only GitHub triggers.
 - Materialization of HLD's (whether they be cluster or application level) should be idempotent; and safe to call n+1 times.
-  - The proposed workflow only requires a single `materialize` function in CI which will re-materialize the clusters top level HLD.
+  - The materialzation of the cluster HLD is a pure idempotent function, using its own config and `subcomponents` as args; no runtime variables needed.
 - Reduce the overhead for DevOps teams; assistance from a DevOps teams should not be required by a dev team to deploy a new release of an application.
   - The proposed workflow, once setup in the application repositories, requires no DevOps assistance or monitoring.
   - From the developer prospective, they only need to interact with the GitHub (no interaction with CI tooling).